tinloof/gold-stopwatch/README.md

 👉[Demo](https://gold-stopwatch.netlify.app/)

-This is a timer I have created from scratch using HTML / CSS / JS.
+This is a stopwatch I have created from scratch using HTML / CSS / JS.

 <p align="left">
     <img src="screenshot.png" height="300px">